keptn/lifecycle-toolkit/helm/chart/README.md

-# Keptn Lifecycle Toolkit
+# Keptn

-KLT introduces a more cloud-native approach for pre- and post-deployment, as well as the concept of application health checks
+Keptn introduces a more cloud-native approach for pre- and post-deployment, as well as the concept of application health checks

 <!-- markdownlint-disable MD012 -->
 ## Parameters